gregv12/fluxtion-server/docs/guide/troubleshooting.md

 # Troubleshooting and FAQ

-Common issues and remedies when building with Mongoose server.
+Common issues and remedies when building with Mongoose Server.

 - My handler doesn’t receive events
 -